Český fousek: Appearance

 A medium-sized breed with a coarse coat, the Český Fousek is an athletically built dog with a wiry, muscular body.
 Their most noticeable trait is their distinguishing facial fur.
 Their soft, bushy eyebrows, mustache, and beard are what make them so recognizable.
-Their velvety ears hang loosely to the side of their face, while their endearing almond-shaped eyes are deep-set, and can be amber or brown color.
+Their velvety ears hang loosely to the side of their face, while their endearing almond-shaped eyes are deep-set and can be amber or brown in color.

 Size

 Mid-sized dog.
 Height for males 60–66 cm, for females 58–62 cm.
 Weight for males 28–34 kg, for females 22–28 kg.

-Temperament

-This breed is a hunting dog able to adapt to any sort of terrain and type of hunting.
-Can be used for pointing and retrieving upland game and waterfowl retrieval.
-Where allowed by law, can be used for tracking large game or finding wounded and down big game.
-Fantastic family dog as well as an excellent hunting dog.